-Is a virtual world necessarily fake?
+Is a virtual world necessarily a fake world?
 Consider the following case:

-The Mir sword didn’t exist physically but it was an information entity in the Mir database, it was a cognitive entity in the mind of its owner and it existed to the Mir community, so by the new definition it was real.
+In this approach, the Mir sword didn’t exist physically but it existed as an information entity in the Mir database, it was a cognitive entity in the mind of its owner and it existed to the Mir community, so it was real by the new definition.
 If a fantasy is real to only one person, the Mir sword was not that.
-It existed by common consent and was even a scientifically real subject of online research.
-In a society, for one to sell what one doesn’t own is unjust, and as the police had no remedy the owner took justice into his own hands.
+It existed by common consent and was even a scientifically real subject of research.
+In a society, to sell what one doesn’t own is unjust so as the police had no remedy the owner took justice into his own hands.

 If social constructs emerge from human thoughts that emerge from nerve information based on physical events, is the physical world the end of the line?
 Physical realism says it is, arguing that everything reduces to physical events, so only physical events really exist.
 But if matter was the end of the reality line, it would be able to observe but no-one has ever proposed how it can do that.

 That every physical event is an observation suggests that the physical world is also an observer effect.
 Quantum theory agrees, as if quantum waves become physical events when observed, physics is just another reality view.
 As the great eighteenth century philosopher Kant concluded, we see phenomena not noumena, a view of reality not things as they are in themselves (Kant, 2002).

 If physical reality is an observer effect, it only exists when we look, just as my image in a mirror is an observer effect that only exists when I look.
 If I don’t look my body still exists but if I observe the mirror, an image appears.
 The image I see isn’t in itself real but it represents my body reality.